freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1145.1

 That looks pretty good.
 Adjust the echo command so that each line looks like this: `BIKE_ID) SIZE" TYPE Bike`.
 Here's what the first one would look like: `1) 27" Mountain Bike`.
-You don't need any new line characters.
+You need to use double quotes so you can escape a certain character.

 #### HINTS

+- Be sure to use double quotes and escape the `"` after `SIZE`
 - Run your script and check the output if you want to see if it matches the suggestion
-- Don't forget to escape characters if you need to
 - You can do this!
 Give it another try
 - Make the suggested line look like this: `echo "$BIKE_ID) $SIZE\" $TYPE Bike"`